 This technology is currently being used to produce large amounts of electricity in California by both Southern California Edison and San Diego Gas & Electric, for a combined capacity of over 750MW of power.

 Medium temperature collectors often refer to solar water heating systems in the form of flat plates or evacuated tube collectors.
 These collectors are use to collect, store, utilize heat for domestic hot water (such as for showers, laundry, or process applications, among others), for space heating, and for space cooling (using various types of thermally driven cooling systems, such as an absorption chiller.

-Evacuated tube collectors (ETC) are collectors that are very efficient at retaining a large percentage of the heat collected from the sun.
-Each tube works independently than the others, and is surrounded by a double wall tube of glass.
-In between the walls of glass, is a vacuum, which greatly increases it's thermal insulation.
-This design allows the sunlight to pass through the glass, but very little heat to escape.
+Evacuated tube collectors (ETC) are very efficient at retaining a large percentage of the heat collected from the sun.
+Each tube works independently from the others, and is surrounded by a double wall tube of glass.
+In between the double walls is a deep vacuum, producing sa "thermos" effect which greatly increases it's thermal insulation.
+This design allows the sunlight to pass through the glass, but allows very little heat to escape.